dominikkreuzberger/watsonx-cicd-prompt-template-deployment/README.md

-## 🚀 CI/CD with GitHub Actions Workflow: Deloying automaticall with CI/CD Watsonx Prompt Templates
+## 🚀 CI/CD with GitHub Actions Workflows:
+## Deploying automatically Watsonx Prompt Templates

 This workflow automatically runs the Python script python-scripts/python-script-watsonx-prompt-deployment.py whenever changes are pushed to the main branch or when manually triggered.
 It is designed to deploy Watsonx prompt templates using credentials securely stored in GitHub Secrets.